 For the rest of us looking to take the higher (and less questionable) road, you can combat package theft with smart home products.
-The August company recently did a survey in the U.S. on the topic of package theft using some of their solutions and concluded with some fairly interesting results about how their surveyees would implement this technology to their advantage.
+The August company did a survey in the U.S. on the topic of package theft using some of their solutions and concluded with some fairly interesting results about how their surveyees would implement this technology to their advantage.
 The study itself can be accessed on August’s website.
 Here is a snapshot, however, on their conclusions about package theft in general.

 - 74% of packages are stolen during the day

 - 81% of people surveyed had a package stolen during the holidays

 The annoyance of package theft can be a hassle on your work-life balance too.
 Imagine having to take time off work just to meet the mailman.
 This isn’t even a reality for folks who work in retail or support operations for electronic or brick and mortar locations.
 Really, how crazy is the idea that you have to waste your hard earned vacation time making sure that expensive delivery actually makes it safely inside your house?

 Here are a few ways that you can save your vacation time, not rush home and not have grandma to your house to sit and wait for a delivery.